Free: Healthy Freezer Meals Recipe EbookGet It Now

-- Unsalted Butter – If you’re concerned about the high heat, you can cook sirloin steak in avocado or olive oil if you like, but I love the flavor that butter imparts.
-If using butter, just be sure to have your stove top fan on when searing the steaks.
+I used unsalted butter for searing the steak, but if you’re concerned about the high heat, you can cook sirloin steak in avocado oil or olive oil.
+If using butter, just be sure to turn on your stove top fan.

-This section shows how to cook top sirloin steak in the oven, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to cook top sirloin steak, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

-- Marinate.
+- Marinate the steak.
 Whisk together the sirloin steak marinade in a bowl, then add the steaks and move around to make sure they are evenly coated.
 You can marinate in a zip lock bag or in a small baking dish.

 - Bring to room temperature.
 Take the steaks out of the fridge 30 minutes before cooking, to let them come to room temperature, which will help them cook more evenly.

-- Preheat.
-Preheat the oven to 400 degrees F. At the same time, preheat a cast iron grill pan on the stove top over medium-high heat.
+- Preheat the oven and skillet.
+Preheat the oven to 400 degrees F. At the same time, preheat a cast iron grill pan or regular cast iron skillet on the stove top over medium-high heat.
 You want to get it really hot so that you can get a nice sear on your steaks.

-- Sear.
+- Sear on the stovetop.
 Once the oven is just a few minutes away from being preheated, add the butter to the skillet and heat until melted.
 Add the steaks in a single layer.
-Sear for about 2 minutes, without moving around, until browned with grill marks on the bottom.
-Flip and sear for 1-2 minutes on the other side.
+Sear, without moving around, until a brown crust forms on the bottom (if using a cast iron skillet) or grill marks develop (if using a grill pan).
+Flip and sear on the other side.

-- Cook steak in the oven.
-To finish the top sirloin steak in the oven, add your probe thermometer (if using) into the thickest part of one of the steaks and transfer the cast iron pan to the oven.
-Cook until they reach your desired doneness (see below for recommended cook times).
+- Cook sirloin steak in the oven.
+Quickly add your probe thermometer (if using) into the thickest part of one of the steaks and transfer the pan to the oven.
+Roast until they reach your desired doneness.
+(See below for recommended cook times and temperatures.)

-- Rest.
-Remove the steaks from the pan (to prevent further cooking from the hot pan), transfer to a plate, tent the top with foil, and rest for 5 minutes before serving.
+- Let them rest.
+Remove the steaks from the pan (to prevent further cooking from the hot pan), transfer to a plate, tent the top with foil, and rest for 5 minutes before slicing and serving.